|Return to 'Dallas': An Intimate Portrait|

 "And after that call is when the two of you discovered the mutual feelings for each other?"
 Barbara asked.

 "Oh, definitely.
 It's like we're meant for each other, it's hard to explain.
 We immediately felt comfortable in each other's presence for long periods of time.
 We've both done a lot of thinking about this and can't come up with any way to explain it."
-Jordan shrugged.
+Chip shrugged.
 "Sounds corny but we're soul mates."

 "How did your cast mates feel about this relationship when you broke the news to them?"